RiteshKhan/ampHmat/README.md

 # Adaptive mixed precision hybrid hierarchical matrices

+## Introduction
-Hierarchical matrices [2] are multilevel block low-rank representations of dense matrices that arise from BEM and kernel methods.
+Hierarchical matrices [3] are multilevel block low-rank representations of dense matrices that arise from BEM and kernel methods.
+We present a novel hybrid admissibility condition in [1].
 Hybrid hierarchical matrices are based on a *hybrid* admissibility condition: the standard admissibility condition is used at the coarser level of the hierarchy, and the weak admissibility condition is used at the finer level of the hierarchy.

+A related work on HODLR matrices can be found in [2].

 ## Please follow these simple steps to run the code.
 Step 1.